iterative/dvc.org/content/blog/2022-07-05-serving-models-with-mlem.md

 ## Conclusion

+In this post, we learned how easy it can be to deploy a model through FastAPI or through a Python package with MLEM.
 You can use this same process to train and serve any model through an API endpoint very quickly.
 This can help with validation, collaborating with team members, and it can help you see if there are any underlying issues in your overall deployment process before you hear about them from users.
 MLEM can also be used to create a model registry so you can store and switch between models whenever you need to.